aler9/howto-logs-rate-exporter/README.md

   - targets: ['localhost:8934']
 ```

 6) The logs should appear in the database, under the `logs_counter` label.
-To obtain the rate, it is enough to open the Prometheus web interface or Grafana and use the following query:
+To obtain the rate, it is enough to open the Prometheus web interface (or the popular frontend Grafana) and use the following query:
 ```
 rate(logs_counter[5m])
 ```